-SRH1840 offers 40mm drivers, detachable cable, and is very lightweight.
+SRH1840 offers 40mm drivers, and a detachable cable, and is very lightweight.
 Has very comfy earbuds.
-This is an around-the-ear-style headphone that avoids pain on the ear.
+This is an around-the-ear-style headphone that avoids pain in the ear.
 Has an impedance of 65 ohms and a frequency response of 10Hz-30kHz.
-That’s a huge coverage of frequency that makes Shure SRH1840 great mixing headphones.
+That’s a huge coverage of frequency that makes Shure SRH1840 the best mixing headphones.

 Shure SRH1840 Features:

 2. AKG K701